Skip to main content

 Google OAuth issues

 The Google integration requires ~/.ollim-bot/state/credentials.json from the Google Cloud Console.
 Without it, all Google-related commands (tasks, cal, gmail) and agent tools fail.
-Follow the Google OAuth setup guide to create and place this file.
+Follow the Google integration setup guide to create and place this file.

 rm ~/.ollim-bot/state/token.json